 US CitizensNLV · DNVEnglish-Speaking

-US citizens moving to Spain are third-country nationals, so they almost always need a visa or residence route — most often the Non-Lucrative Visa or the Digital Nomad Visa — and, for most routes, comprehensive private health insurance with no copayments and the right certificate wording.
+US citizens moving to Spain are third-country nationals, so they almost always need a visa or residence route — most often the Non-Lucrative Visa or the Digital Nomad Visa — and, where their particular visa or residence route requires private cover, comprehensive private health insurance with no copayments and the right certificate wording.
 Crucially, Medicare, US private insurance, employer plans and travel insurance generally do not meet the Spanish requirement.
 This guide explains exactly where Sanitas cover fits for American retirees, remote workers, students, families and over-60s, with English-speaking help throughout.

 For US citizens moving to or living in SpainNLV and Digital Nomad Visa routes explainedWhy Medicare and US insurance usually don't qualifyNo-copay options with same-route certificate wording